 Amid the valleys in Bluff Country lies Houston, the eastern trailhead of the Root River State Trail.
 Whether biking, in-line skating, or cross-country skiing on the trail, or canoeing, tubing, or swimming in the river, the area is teeming with adventure.

-Houston is also home to the International Owl Center, featuring Alice the Great Horned Owl and other live owls and educational programming.
+Houston is also home to the International Owl Center, featuring live owls and educational programming.
 Held the first full weekend of March each year is the International Festival of Owls, an impressive celebration that includes live owl presentations, birding trips, contests, activities, and classes.

 At Trailhead Park, a wetland and levee planted in nature grasses and flowers invites visitors to explore the beauty of nature.
 The park also offers a picnic shelter, primitive campsites, public restrooms and showers, a band shell, and a creative and inspiring playground featuring a sand play area with buried fossils, hand water pump and log sluice, and stone tunnels and caves.
 The park is also home to the Houston Nature Center, where you’ll find a wide array of nature exhibits and educational programming for all ages.